Below are frequently asked questions related to housing and dining selection. If you are unable to find your answer please email email@example.com

 - Hardesty Hall 2nd Floor (First Year Living)

-- Suites dedicated to Living-Learning Communities (informed by email).
+- Suites dedicated to Living-Learning Communities for students choosing to not continue in those communities (informed by email).

 #2 Self-Selection Priority – Current Apartment Resident (Switchers)